 Can I attend CGI U without making a commitment?

 The CGI U meeting is about taking action.
 In order to attend, all applicants must make a commitment.
 Although there are many valuable conferences and gatherings that take place without such a requirement, the goal of CGI U is to bring together people with a plan and a passion to create positive change and take action.

 What if my commitment doesn't neatly fit into one of your five focus areas?

 We don't expect all commitments to fit squarely under one of CGI U's focus areas.
 In fact, education, environment and climate change, peace and human rights, poverty alleviation, and public health are often inextricably linked.
 However, as a way to form strategic networks around common issues, we ask that you select the global challenge area that is most relevant to your commitment.

 What's the difference between individual and student group commitments?

 Individual commitments are efforts that are spurred by a single individual who decides to take action on an issue of importance to him or her.
 (Example: I will reduce my personal carbon emissions by 50 percent over the next year.)
 A student group commitment is a commitment that, from the start, is a collaborative effort by a group of students.
 This effort could stem from a pre-existing student organization, or a group of students who come together around a CGI U commitment.
 (Example: We will reduce the carbon emissions of our dorm by 30 percent over the next year).

 How do I recommend someone as a speaker for the CGI U meeting?

 Please complete this form with detailed information about the individual and why they should serve as a speaker at CGI U.

-CGI U 2015 will take place at the University of Miami in Coral Gables, Florida from March 6-8, 2015.
+CGI U 2015 took place at the University of Miami in Coral Gables, Florida from March 6-8, 2015.